cniii/Passive-Sampler/autocrop_doc.md

 # Autocrop
-The autocrop.py program takes jpeg images and automcatically trim the border.
+The autocrop.py program takes jpeg images and automcatically trims the border.

 A pair of sample input and output would be: